ImmunoSystemsLab/TCR-Convergence-and-Cross-Reactivity/README.md

 ## Conclusion

-Complete TCR–epitope mapping revealed convergent α-chain architectures and shared clonotypes across epitopes.
-These observations highlight how immune repertoires can converge on common recognition strategies while simultaneously exhibiting repertoire overlap that complicates epitope-specific prediction.
+TCR antigen recognition is shaped by both convergent α-chain architectures and a degree of clonotype-level cross-reactivity, indicating that immune repertoires reuse common structural solutions rather than exploring sequence space randomly.